orion-cirb/Emma_Bacteria/README.md

 * Perform average intensity Z-projection of both channels
 * Detect bacteria on channel 2 with Omnipose
-* Measure intensity of each bacterium in channels 2 and 3, and give their ratio
+* Measure integrated intensity of each bacterium in channels 2 and 3, and give their ratio

 ### Dependencies